phishdetect/phishdetect/README.md

     a := phishdetect.NewAnalysis("example.com", "")
     // Perform the analysis of the URL/domain. a.AnalyzeURL()
-    // Retrieve the name of the the impersonated brand. brand := a.Brands.GetBrand()
+    // Retrieve the name of the impersonated brand. brand := a.Brands.GetBrand()

     // If the domain is recognized as safelisted, this